minhngt62/ml-life-expectancy/README.md

 More information about the dataset and the related issues can be found on: [Life Expectancy (WHO)](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?fbclid=IwAR155pP1NyfjMQUfIxPN-s6oD06RWTAX9X0Gv5wkvPdVlUgP__Us2VNxujE).

+To review all our work once, please visit report.docx at the root.

 # Setup
 - Install Python (over 3.6): https://www.python.org/downloads/
 - Install necessary libraries: